Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

 Jordan’s phosphate-mining output jumped from 7.9 million MT in 2016 to 8.2 million MT in 2017.
 Its phosphate reserves stand at an estimated 1.3 billion MT.

 The country’s sole state-owned phosphate producer, Jordan Phosphate Mines Company (JPMC), signed six new agreements with Indian firms in February 2018.
-The agreements and memorandums of understanding will enable JPMC to export 3 million MT of phosphate to India this year, as well as for the next three years.
+The agreements and memorandums of understanding will allow JPMC to export 3 million MT of phosphate to India this year, as well as for the next three years.
 JPMC also signed a memorandum of understanding with the government of Bangladesh in February 2017 to export 270,000 MT of phosphate and phosphoric acid over three years.

 Mine production: 5.5 million MT